naineel1209/swissknife/README.md

 - **PDF Merge**: Combine multiple PDF files into a single consolidated document
 - **PDF Split**: Extract specific pages or page ranges from PDF documents into separate files

+**Note**: Some features require external dependencies like LaTeX for PDF conversions and command-line tools for certain archive formats.
+Please refer to the installation instructions below.
+Moreover, AI features require a valid Google API key and internet connectivity.
+Some other conversions like PDF to any other format are not supported due to limitations.

 ---

 ## 🔧 Installation